 - Extension of filing deadlines: The FSRA is allowing plan administrators to submit filing extension requests up to 60 days via the FSRA’s Pension Services Portal.
 For extension requests beyond 60 days, administrators must submit their filing extension requests by email to their assigned Pension Officer.

 - Updated solvency considerations: On April 16, Retraite Quebec announced that all payments (transfers and refunds) to be made between April 17–December 31, 2020 must consider the degree of solvency that reflects the plan’s current financial situation.
 Specific guidance on determining the degree of solvency can be found here.
+On July 15, 2020, Quebec published a draft regulation under the Supplemental Pension Plans Act (Quebec) which will codify this measure when published.

 - Extension of filing deadlines: On April 16, 2020, Retraite Quebec announced a general extension of three months for providing certain documents to Retraite Quebec and to members, including annual member statements, certain actuarial valuations, AIRs, financial reports, termination reports, and notices of annual meeting.
 For more information please see this table.
+On July 15, 2020, Quebec published a draft regulation under the Supplemental Pension Plans Act (Quebec) which will codify this measure when published,

 - Restrictions on transfer: The New Brunswick Financial and Consumer Services Commission (FCSC) announced that due to current market volatility, all plan administrators have reason to believe that the transfer ratio or termination value funded ratio has been reduced by more than 10% overall since the review date of the most recently filed actuarial valuation report.
 Thus, a recalculation is required prior to the transfer of CV or transfer values from pension plans.